Treatment for Male Infertility

 If you have been researching treatments or been seen by a male fertility specialist, you are likely to have come across the terms TESE and PESA.
 Both are designed to retrieve sperm directly from inside the body.
 TESE stands for microsurgical testicular sperm extraction, which is the approach used for non-obstructive azoospermia.
 PESA refers to percutaneous epidydimal sperm aspiration and is the preferred method of sperm retrieval for obstructive azoospermia.

 This is a very effective and minimally invasive procedure for non-obstructive azoospermia, where sperm is found in 70 per cent of cases (and the procedure can be repeated).
 Under a general anaesthetic, a very small incision is made in the middle of the scrotum to open the testicles.
-A surgical microscope magnifies the vision 40-fold and the surgeon looks for tubules that are swollen, which is an indication they are likely to contain sperm.
+A surgical microscope or surgical loupes magnifies the area enabling the surgeon looks for tubules that are swollen, which is an indication they are likely to contain sperm.
 The procedure is repeated on the other side of the testicles.
 The sample is then examined by a laboratory andrology specialist to check for the presence of sperm.

 This is the preferred method when the cause of the male fertility problem is due to a blockage in the male reproductive tubes, which means sperm cannot pass into the ejaculate.
 During a PESA procedure, sperm is collected from the epididymis (tightly coiled mass of tubes located inside the scrotum) using a syringe and fine needle.
 Unlike TESA, there is no need to have a general anaesthetic; local anesthesia is sufficient because the fine needles used make the procedure minimally invasive.